sparkfun/Wimp_Weather_Station/README.md

 Repository Contents
 -------------------

-The sketch to be loaded onto the Arduino is called *Wimp_Weather_Station*.
-The Squirrel code that goes on the electric imp is called *agent* and *device* for the two parts of Imp code.
+The sketch to be loaded onto the Arduino is called *Wimp_Weather_Station.ino*.
+The Squirrel code that goes on the electric imp is called *agent.nut* and *device.nut* for the two parts of Imp code.

 License Information
 -------------------